 What to do on Star Island

 Or visit the Island’s Art Barn to paint the waves or stop by the small Science Center to learn about the local fauna.
-In this world of too busy, too connected, not using the best conservation of our resources, here is a place that lets you escape from all of those modern but not always pleasant conveniences.
+In this world of too busy, too connected, here is a place that lets you escape from all of those modern but not always pleasant conveniences.